 February is Teen Dating Violence Awareness Month.
-Thank you to our Community Wellness & Mental Health Specialist, Shaena, who put together this post of information and resources.
-If you have any questions or would like to connect with Shaena (parents or teens connected to Y-WE programs), you can reach out to email@example.com.
+Our Community Wellness & Mental Health Specialist, Shaena, put together this post of information and resources.
+If you have any questions or would like to connect with Shaena (parents or teens connected to Y-WE programs), you can reach out to firstname.lastname@example.org.

 What is TDV Awareness Month?